AnthonySnow887/QtTemplateInterpreter/README.md

 - ```QtTIParserFunc``` - function container class

 Therefore, in the case of using separate parser classes, you should create container classes yourself, and register user variables and functions in them.

+>
+> NOTE:
+>
+> The QtTIParserArgs class has the ability to parse input functions as arguments.
+> To do this, use the QtTIParserArgs(QtTIParserFunc *parserFunc) constructor.
+> If QtTIParserArgs does not have a QtTIParserFunc pointer, parsing functions as arguments to other functions will be ignored!
+>

 Examples: